MileHacker Logo

 Site Exploration

-Closed-toe shoes (sneakers or light walking shoes) offer better protection and support for exploring temples, museums, and general sightseeing on city streets, which can be uneven.
+Closed-toe shoes (sneakers or light walking shoes) offer better protection and support for exploring temples, museums, and general sightseeing on city streets, that can be uneven.

 Protection AND Help